Sold to Sojourn Exploration on September 14th, 2018

 *2*.
 Molloy, D. E., 2008, Report on the 2007 Exploration Program carried out on the Deltaic Grid of the Stewart Property; for the Weekes’ Investment Group, ARIS # 30126a, b, c, p.
 243, 41, 12.

 On the western side of the Oweegee Dome, the Delta West Grid is characterized by buried, stratabound base metal Zn-Cu-Ag VMS type mineralization.

 Relatively little property wide geochemistry, mapping, or drilling has been conducted on the property.
 The recently built local infrastructure increases road access to much more of the property, which may decrease discovery costs.

 An initial Phase 1 exploration program is recommended to further evaluate the targets identified on the Oweegee Dome Property to date.
 Integration and interpretation of all historic geological, geochemical and geophysical datasets should precede field work.
 Geologic mapping and sampling, supported with ground magnetic and IP surveys, would further confirm and delineate the multiple recent and previously identified exploration and drill targets.
 The preceding work will allow prioritization of drill targets and enhance likelihood of drill success.

 Agreement and Terms

-THE INFORMATION IN THIS SUMMARY HAS BEEN DERIVED FROM A NI-43-101 REPORT THAT IS BEING PREPARED BY SOJOURN AND WILL BE SUBMITTED TO THE TSX-V. A COPY OF THE REPORT WILL BE AVAILABLE SHORTLY.
+THE INFORMATION IN THIS SUMMARY HAS BEEN DERIVED FROM A NI-43-101 REPORT THAT WAS PREPARED BY SOJOURN AND HAS BEEN SUBMITTED TO THE TSX-V. A COPY OF THE REPORT CAN BE FOUND AT THIS LINK.